m4nnb3ll/miniRT/README.md

 ***
 ***

+# You can create image by passing a scene file ".rt" to the program "./miniRT"
-# Check the "README.rt" file in "scenes/" to get an idea of how to write one.
+## Check the "README.rt" file in "scenes/" to get an idea of how to write one.

 ### dependencies
  - libpng